tamato/achaea_mudlet/occultist/occultims.md

 Ulvin is hit by a violet, indigo, and orange ray.
 - Horror overcomes Ulvin's face as his body stiffens into paralysis.
+- cured: Ulvin eats a magnesium chip.
 - Ulvin lets out a loud, long "MOOOOOOOOOOO!"
-- Ulvin eats a magnesium chip.
 - Ulvin touches a tree of life tattoo.
 - Ulvin suddenly seems less dexterous, his reactions becoming noticeably slower.
 - Ulvin takes a drink from a vile vial.
 - A look of extreme focus crosses the face of Ulvin.

 Davok is hit by a blue and red ray.
 - Davok takes a drink from a soaring eagle vial.
+- Had a shield, probably wasn't affected at all.

 Kaelthas is hit by a violet and indigo ray.
-- Kaelthas makes a strangled meowing noise and quickly shuts up, blushing. (shyness)?
+- Kaelthas makes a strangled meowing noise and quickly shuts up, blushing.
 - Kaelthas eats a plumbum flake.
-- Kaelthas suddenly seems less dexterous, his reactions becoming noticeably slower.(aeon)?
+- Kaelthas suddenly seems less dexterous, his reactions becoming noticeably slower.
 - Kaelthas takes a drink from a fairy-shaped amber vial.

 -------------------------------------------------------------------------------